Eric-Souza/github-finder/README.md

 # Github Finder

-A React app to search GitHub profiles globally using its API and display profile details.
+App developed in React to search GitHub profiles globally using its API and display profile details.
+Daisy UI and Tailwind CSS were used for styling.

 ## Available Scripts